 Supports function overloading and operator overloading.

-Built-in exception handling using try, catch, and throw.
+Built-in exception handling using try

-Uses new and delete for dynamic memory allocation.
+for dynamic memory allocation.

 4. Standard Libraries